cpldcpu/cpldcpu.github.io/content/blog/2015/05/plexingplus/index.md

 aliases:
   # - /?p=412
 categories:
-  - AVR
-  - Hack
   - LED
+  # - AVR
+  # - Hack
-  - Multiplexing
+  # - Multiplexing
 summary: "Driving the seven LEDs of a dice using only two GPIO pins and clever multiplexing."
 tags:
-  - ATtiny10
+  - Electronic Dice
+  # - Discrete Logic > Electronic Dice
-  - LED
+  # - LED
+  # - ATtiny10
-  - Light Emitting Diode
+  # - Light Emitting Diode
 showTableOfContents: false

 ---

 I recently bought a very low cost electronic dice kit on an impulse.
 Assembling it was good retro-fun for a while.
 The circuit design is was purely 70ies style: A CD4017, a NE555 and a couple of transistors.
 Of course, this got me thinking: How would it be done today in a most efficient way?
 Of course this means using a microcontroller, and, of course this means using as few resources as possible.
 Will an ATiny10 with 3 I/Os pins do?